cherrisimo/oekolopoly-rl/README.md

 ```

 ### Overview of commands and folders:

+Following table lists folders which are accessed per default by the respective command and which file is being invoked/altered as a result.

 Command      | Default Folder    | Path to File/Implementation
 ------------ | -------------     | -------------